ARTICLE I - IDENTIFICATION

-There shall be two general categories of members in the Society: Regular Members and Affiliate Members.
+There shall be two general categories of members in the Society: Voting Members and Affiliate Members.

 Section 2.
 Voting Members

-There shall be three classes of Regular Members: Active Members, Retired Members, and Life Members.
+There shall be three classes of Voting Members: Active Members, Retired Voting Members, and Life Members.

 A. Active Members

-- Any person who (a) holds a certificate as a certified public accountant under the laws of any state, or has held a certificate at some point and that certificate has not been revoked for disciplinary reasons or actions as referenced in Article XI (3)(B), and (b) is a resident of Oregon or has a place of business or employment within Oregon, may apply to the Society for membership as an Active Member.
+- Any person who (a) holds a certificate as a certified public accountant under the laws of any state or has held a certificate at some point and that certificate has not been revoked for disciplinary reasons or actions as referenced in Article XI (4)(B), and (b) is a resident of Oregon or has a place of business or employment within Oregon, may apply to the Society for membership as an Active Member.

-- Any Affiliate Member who does not live or have a place of business or employment in Oregon but is either (a) licensed in Oregon or (b) doing business in Oregon may elect to change their status to that of an Active Member, to be effective at the start of the Society’s next fiscal year, by submitting a request to the Society.
+- Any Affiliate Member who does not live or have a place of business or employment in Oregon but is either (a) licensed in Oregon or another state or (b) doing business in Oregon may elect to change their status to that of an Active Member by submitting a request to the Society.

 - Upon approval for membership, Active Members shall be issued a certificate of membership.
 Once approved, a person shall remain an Active Member as long as the criteria for membership continue to be met.

-- Any person who (a) holds a certificate as a certified public accountant under the laws of any state, or has held a certificate at some point and that certificate has not been revoked for disciplinary reasons or actions as referenced in Article XI (4)(B), (b) who has reached full retirement age as determined by the Social Security Administration, and (a) is fully retired from employment, or (b), if employed as a business professional, works less than an average of twenty hours per week calculated on an annual basis, and e) currently lives or works in Oregon, may change their status to Retired Member, to be effective at the start of the Society’s next fiscal year, by submitting a request to the Society.
+- Any person who (a) holds a certificate as a certified public accountant under the laws of any state, or has held a certificate at some point and that certificate has not been revoked for disciplinary reasons or actions as referenced in Article XI (4)(B), (b) who has reached full retirement age as determined by the United States Social Security Administration, and (c) is fully retired from employment, or (d), if employed as a business professional, works less than an average of twenty hours per week calculated on an annual basis, and e) currently lives or works in Oregon, may change their status to Retired Voting Member by submitting a request to the Society.